-When he isn't teaching, Dr. Farrar may be found thinking about something: how to use technology and technique to great great learning experiences, the role of art- poetry, painting, and media- in understanding the human condition, or the ways in which philosophy and history illuminate our social reality.
+When he isn't teaching, Dr. Farrar may be found thinking about something: how to use technology and technique to great great learning experiences, the role of art- poetry, painting, and media- in understanding the human condition, or the ways in which philosophy and history illuminate our social reality or exploring the creative possibilities of archetypal theory in art, life and teaching.
 Otherwise, he is probably doing some sort of data analysis; reading a book, writing on some topic or other, or getting out for a hike.
 Feel free to stop by and visit him whenever you like.
 He enjoys visitors and good conversation!

-Interested in taking me him a teacher?
-Check out My RateMyProfessor Ratings and Comments.
+Interested in taking him a teacher?
+Check out his RateMyProfessor Ratings and Comments.